joewdriver/real-estate/README.md

 ### Maps

 Since this project deals with realty data, creating a map to visualize data makes sense.
 This project has 3 scripts that generate map visualizations.
-All map images can be found in [`images`](https://github.com/joewdriver/real-estate/tree/master/images). `mapHex_compare_15_Sqftvalue.py` maps the price per square foot of properties in 2015.
+All map images can be found in [`images`](https://github.com/joewdriver/real-estate/tree/master/images).
+All of the map scripts pull from files in [`WGS84`](https://github.com/joewdriver/real-estate/tree/master/WGS84) to create the maps of Boston. `mapHex_compare_15_Sqftvalue.py` maps the price per square foot of properties in 2015.
 It creates the following map `PerSq_norm_sqftvalue15.jpg`.

 ![alt text](https://github.com/joewdriver/real-estate/blob/master/images/PerSq_norm_sqftvalue15.jpg "2015 price per square foot")